ethannicholas/Frost/docs/operators.md

     Console.writeLine(a == b)

 the result is undefined.
-This may display either `true` or `false`, and the output may change with compiler settings, environment, or version of Panda.
+This may display either `true` or `false`, and the output may change with compiler settings, environment, or version of Frost.

 <a name="logic"></a>
 Logic